 - (a) The lead agency shall evaluate comments on environmental issues received from persons who reviewed the draft EIR and shall prepare a written response.
-The Lead Agency shall respond to comments received during the noticed comment period and any extensions and may respond to late comments. - (b) The lead agency shall provide a written proposed response to a public agency on comments made by that public agency at least 10 days prior to certifying an environmental impact report. - (c) The written response shall describe the disposition of significant environmental issues raised (e.g., revisions to the proposed project to mitigate anticipated impacts or objections).
+The Lead Agency shall respond to comments raising significant environmental issues received during the noticed comment period and any extensions and may respond to late comments. - (b) The lead agency shall provide a written proposed response, either in a printed copy or in an electronic format to a public agency on comments made by that public agency at least 10 days prior to certifying an environmental impact report. - (c) The written response shall describe the disposition of significant environmental issues raised (e.g., revisions to the proposed project to mitigate anticipated impacts or objections).
 In particular, the major environmental issues raised when the Lead Agency's position is at variance with recommendations and objections raised in the comments must be addressed in detail giving reasons why specific comments and suggestions were not accepted.
 There must be good faith, reasoned analysis in response.
-Conclusory statements unsupported by factual information will not suffice. - (d) The response to comments may take the form of a revision to the draft EIR or may be a separate section in the final EIR.
+Conclusory statements unsupported by factual information will not suffice.
+The level of detail contained in the response however, may correspond to the level of detail provided in the comment (i.e., responses to general comments may be general).
+A general response may be appropriate when a comment does not contain or specifically refer to readily available information, or does not explain the relevance of evidence submitted with the comment. - (d) The response to comments may take the form of a revision to the draft EIR or may be a separate section in the final EIR.
 Where the response to comments makes important changes in the information contained in the text of the draft EIR, the Lead Agency should either: - (1) Revise the text in the body of the EIR, or - (2) Include marginal notes showing that the information is revised in the response to comments.

 Note: Authority cited: Section 21083, Public Resources Code.
-Reference: Sections 21092.5, 21104, and 21153, Public Resources Code; People v.
+Reference: Sections 21091, 21092.5, 21104, and 21153, Public Resources Code; People v.
 County of Kern (1974) 39 Cal.
 App.
 3d 830; Cleary v.
 County of Stanislaus (1981) 118 Cal.
 App.
-3d 348.
+3d 348; Friends of the Eel River v.
+Sonoma County Water Agency (2003) 108 Cal.
+App.
+4th 859; Citizens for Responsible Equitable